Harshitapk/SQL_Project1/starting_with_data.md

 SQL Queries:

 select COUNT(fullvisitorid) as VISITOR_COUNT,COUNTRY  FROM public.all_sessions_clean
-group by country
+GROUP BY country
-order by 1 desc limit 10
+ORDER BY 1 desc limit 10

 Answer:
 8725	"United States"